 Startup Columbia is a series of campus-wide startup competitions offering non-dilutive cash prizes to the winning teams.
-Applications open in early January each year and are open to early-stage ventures founded, managed, and owned by current Columbia students, or by Columbia alumni within 5 years of their most recent Columbia degree.
+Applications open in early January each year and are open to early-stage ventures founded, managed, and owned by current Columbia students, or by recent Columbia alumni (see each track for alumni eligibility details).

 Columbia Venture Competition Rules and Regulations